Helmy-Lab/bactiseq/README.md

 ## Contributions and Support
-The primary BactiSeq pipeline was developed by [Your Name/Team Name].
+The primary BactiSeq pipeline was developed by Sylvia Li.

 **Module Development**
 - The **tinycov** (Matthey-Doret, C. (2025).
 Cmdoret/tinycov [Python]. https://github.com/cmdoret/tinycov) module for read coverage analysis was developed by Tazmeen Gill.